 Victor, the French commander, was aware that there were Spanish troops at Bermeja, more on the banks of the River Santi Petri and a further force on Barrosa Hill, but he did not know how many were in each place.

 In particular, Victor was without information as to where the British contingent lay.

-Victor decided that he had the opportunity to take Barossa Hill and shut La Peña’s army into the narrow coastal stretch, as Graham feared.
+Victor decided that he had the opportunity to take Barrosa Hill and shut La Peña’s army into the narrow coastal stretch, as Graham feared.

 Victor’s two divisions marched south from Chiclana, Leval’s Division on the road and Ruffin’s Division taking a route immediately to the east around a lake known as Laguna del Puerco.

-La Peña was himself with the troops on Barossa Hill, when a German hussar galloped in and announced the imminent approach of the French troops marching from Chiclana.
+La Peña was himself with the troops on Barrosa Hill, when a German hussar galloped in and announced the imminent approach of the French troops marching from Chiclana.

 La Peña’s Spanish battalions set off along the coast road to the west, towards Bermeja, while Whittingham held the coast road with his cavalry and some Spanish infantry battalions.